Hospital Medical Negligence Education

 Doctors’ Involvement In Medical Negligence Cases

-The main doctor who was treating the patient will be involved in a medical negligence case by being asked to review the patient’s records to provide a statement which comments on their involvement and treating.
+The main doctor who was treating the patient will be involved in a medical negligence case by being asked to review the patient’s records to provide a statement that comments on their involvement and treating.
 After this point, independent expert witness evidence is obtained to discuss the standard of care which the patient received.
 This is another role which doctors often undertake, outlining what could reasonably have been expected and whether or not the treatment received matches up to the required standards.
-You can also view medical negligence claim statistics here http://www.medicalnegligenceassist.co.uk/
+You can also view medical negligence claim statistics here www.medicalnegligenceassist.co.uk

 The majority of medical negligence claims never go to court but are instead settled out of court.
 This means that doctors rarely go to court to give their evidence, although it does occasionally happen.
 It is therefore wise for doctors to be aware of the law and what is likely to be expected of them in advance.